puppetlabs/puppet-docs/source/puppet/3.6/reference/services_agent_windows.markdown

 If you want to use a non-default port, you'll have to change [the `masterport` setting](/references/latest/configuration.html#masterport) on all agent nodes, and ensure that you've changed your puppet master's port as well.

+### Logging

+When running as a service, puppet agent logs messages to the Windows Event Log.
+You can view its logs by browsing the Event Viewer.
+(Control Panel → System and Security → Administrative Tools → Event Viewer)

+When running in the foreground with the `--verbose`, `--debug`, or `--test` options, puppet agent logs directly to the terminal.

+When started with the `--logdest <FILE>` option, puppet agent logs to the file specified by `<FILE>`.

+Additionally, puppet agent will submit a report to the puppet master after each run.
+In Puppet Enterprise, you can browse these reports in the Puppet Enterprise console's node pages, and you can analyze correlated events with the PE event inspector.

 ## Managing Systems With Puppet Agent

 In a normal Puppet site, every node should periodically do configuration runs, to revert unwanted changes and to pick up recent updates.